-My, oh, my.
-The ways you can spend money on a military ball are amazing.
+The ways you can spend money on a military ball are just amazing to me.
 I am surprised that our younger troops can ever afford to go to a service ball, with all the expenses.
-Thankfully, there are tons of ways to save and you'll still have a good time.
+Thankfully, there are ways to attend a military ball on a budget, and still have a good time.

-DressesUgh, ball dresses.
-So expensive, and hard to wear more than a couple of times before you change sizes or styles or something happens to it.
-Again, please don't buy new unless you fall across a super-clearance at a discount store.
+Ball gowns can be so very expensive, and hard to wear more than a couple of times before you change sizes or styles or something happens to it.
+But you don't have to buy a new dress unless you fall across a super-clearance at a discount store.
 Thrift store or consignment shop dresses are just fine, and the price is right.
-The last new dress I bought cost about $85 dollars, the last consignment shop dress I bought cost $5.
-I would much rather save that money for something useful!
-Otherwise, ask around to share dresses.
-Facebook has made it so easy to organize a dress swap, and everyone will be delighted.

 There is no way to eliminate all the costs of military balls, and they are a great way to build camaraderie, honor military traditions and have a little fun.
 However, keeping the cost under wraps is a good way to make sure you have good memories when the event is over.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.